 1. Include a Hydrocortisone Cream to Combat Irritation

-I recommend adding our ADS Calming cream to help you get through a skin purge.
+I recommend adding our Rescue cream to help you get through a skin purge.
 This is also helpful for those with more sensitive skin types who need a little assistance acclimating their skin to the exfoliating acids.
 You will apply a thin layer to your skin two times a day for soothing and calming effects.
-For the first few weeks, you can even apply the calming cream directly on top of your retinol, koji, or glow pads as you adjust.
+For the first few weeks, you can even apply the calming cream directly on top of your retinol, Koji-C pads, or Lux pads as you adjust.

 This aloe based hydrocortisone cream helps soothe and calm irritated skin.
 It’s formulated specifically for the face, with just 1% hydrocortisone to temporarily relieve itching caused by minor skin irritations or rashes which may result from the purging process.
 We also recommend this cream for post-procedure treatments.
 Squalane and glycerin help hydrate the skin barrier while protecting against dryness.

-Note: ADS Calming cream is gluten, oil, and fragrance free and non-comedogenic (will not clog pores).
-Please use ROCKYNP to save yourself 10% !
+Note: Rescue cream is gluten, oil, and fragrance free and non-comedogenic (will not clog pores).

 2. Take a Break